Birewon/Augur/README.md

-# PredictiveAnalyticsApp 🚀
+# Augur 🚀

 ### Create Predictive Models Based on Your Data 📊

-**PredictiveAnalyticsApp** is a user-friendly desktop application designed to simplify the processes of loading, editing, and analyzing data from `.csv` files, as well as subsequently building powerful predictive models.
+**Augur** is a user-friendly desktop application designed to simplify the processes of loading, editing, and analyzing data from `.csv` files, as well as subsequently building powerful predictive models.

 No more need to write code for basic analysis or data preprocessing.
 This application allows you to quickly prepare data and get predictions, whether it's weather forecasting, predicting a student's grade probability, estimating startup success chances, or anything else you can imagine!